Larkspur Day Treatment

 We are a multi-disciplinary group of mental health and educational professionals working as a team with students and families to assist them in managing mental health symptoms, demonstrate safe behaviors, and engage successfully in the classroom and community.

-Day Treatment offers two classrooms that are in conjunction with Wasco County School District, including elementary, middle, and high school classrooms.
-These classrooms are each led by a Wasco County teacher, supported by treatment skills trainers, and guided by the clinical team.
+Day Treatment offers two classrooms that are in conjunction with Wasco County School District, Our program currently serves elementary students grades k-5.
+Our classrooms are each led by a Wasco County teacher, supported by treatment skills trainers, and guided by the clinical team.
 During the school day, your child will receive academic instruction, supportive coaching, skills training, and therapeutic groups to assist them in meeting both their mental health and educational goals.
 In addition to these daily services, your child and family will receive individual and family therapy on a weekly basis, participate in treatment planning and review meetings, and attend psychiatric medication management appointments.
 We look forward to getting to know your child and family throughout this experience and we are committed to building brighter futures with children, families and communities.

 Larkspur Day Program